upendar9999/devTinder/homework.md

  - Create POST /sigup API to add data to database
  - Push some documents using API calls from postman
  - Error Handling using try , catch
+ - JS object vs JSON (difference)
+ - Add the express.json middleware to your app
+ - Make your signup API dynamic to recive data from the end user